Busy 2020 hurricane season has Louisiana bracing a 6th time

 “It’s been a rough year.
 The minute you get your traps out and get fishing, its time to pull them out again because something is brewing out there," Nguyen said.

-Elsewhere in Abbeville, Wednesday brought another round of boarding up and planning, Vermilion Chamber of Commerce Executive Director Lynn Guillory said.
+Elsewhere in Abbeville, Wednesday brought another round of boarding up and planning, said Vermilion Chamber of Commerce Executive Director Lynn Guillory.

-On Grand Isle, the Starfish restaurant plans to stay open until it runs out of food Wednesday.
-Restaurant employee Nicole Fantiny then intends to join the rush of people leaving the barrier island, where the COVID-19 pandemic already devastated the tourism industry.
+On Grand Isle, the Starfish restaurant planned to stay open until it ran out of food Wednesday.
+Restaurant employee Nicole Fantiny then planned to join the rush of people leaving the barrier island, where the COVID-19 pandemic already devastated the tourism industry.

 “The epidemic, the coronavirus, put a lot of people out of work.
-Now, having to leave once a month for these storms — it’s been taking a lot," said Fantiny, who tried to quit smoking two weeks ago but gave in and bought a pack of cigarettes Tuesday as Delta rapidly strengthened.
+Now, having to leave once a month for these storms — it’s been taking a lot," said Fantiny.
+She tried to quit smoking two weeks ago but gave in and bought a pack of cigarettes Tuesday as Delta strengthened.

 “We’ve had five near misses.
 We need to watch this one very, very closely,” New Orleans Emergency Director Collin Arnold said.